oelghira/About_Me/README.md

 When considering a new position I look for 3 things:
 1)	A challenging opportunity to keep exploring and learning new things
 2)	A collaborative team with diversity of thought and background
-3)	The ability for my work to make real positive impact for the business and its customers
+3)	The ability for my work to make a real positive impact for the business and its customers